KCYY: KBER-FM, KSAQ, KCCW

-Klassy 100
+Class FM

 In 1981, Radio Alamo flipped the format to adult contemporary music.
-Radio Alamo also acquired AM 930 in Terrell Hills (now KLUP) and simulcast both stations, as KLLS and KLLS-FM, "Klassy 100 FM."
+Radio Alamo also acquired AM 930 in Terrell Hills (now KLUP) and simulcast both stations, as KLLS and KLLS-FM, "Class FM."

 In 1987, Newcity Communications acquired AM 680 and FM 100.3.

 Country KCYY

 680 KKYX had been owned by Swanson Communications, running a classic country format.
 So when it was paired with KLLS-FM, Newcity made the decision to also play country music on the FM, but a more contemporary version.
 The call sign was changed to KCYY, with the CY standing for Country and the additional Y as the moniker of the station, "Y100."
 San Antonio already had an FM country station that had been doing well in the ratings, 97.3 KAJA, owned by Clear Channel Communications, which also owned AM 1200 WOAI.
 Another country station was 107.5 KBUC-FM, but its ratings weren't a factor, and it eventually flipped to Tejano KXTN-FM.

 Newcity thought there were enough country fans in San Antonio for two healthy FM country outlets.
 KCYY premiered by playing 10,000 songs in a row with no commercials.
 Backed by the commercial-free weeks and TV ads, KCYY became San Antonio's top country station in Spring 1988.
 KCYY was also the top station in the 18- to 49-year-old demographic and the 25-54 demographic, according to the Arbitron ratings.

 Cox Radio acquired KCYY and KKYX in 1997.
 Since the late 80s, Cox-owned 100.3 KCYY and iHeartMedia-owned 97.3 KAJA have see-sawed in the ratings, with both stations often in the top five in the San Antonio market.